When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

-A shipping container normally travels all over the world and as such transports pests unknowingly if these containers are not kept clean and sanitary.
+A shipping container travels worldwide and transports pests unknowingly if these containers are not kept clean and sanitary.

 How is Fumigation Carried Out?

-Fumigation makes use of poisonous gases that are classed as pesticides or fumigants, to fill an entire place and suffocate the pests and kill them.
+Fumigation uses poisonous gases that are classed as pesticides or fumigants to fill an entire place, suffocate the pests, and kill them.

-It may also be used to treat grains and other agricultural produce to kill the pests and prevent their transmission from place to place as well as the destruction of material.
+It may also be used to treat grains and other agricultural produce to kill pests, prevent their transmission, and destroy the material.

-Fumigation has to be carried out very carefully and by certified, well-qualified pest control operators.
-It can be very dangerous if the operation is not performed carefully as the fumigants used are very toxic to humans, plants, and animals alike.
+Fumigation must be carried out carefully and by certified, well-qualified pest control operators.
+It can be hazardous if the operation is not performed carefully, as the fumigants used are very toxic to humans, plants, and animals.

 The most common pesticide gases used for fumigation are methyl bromide and phosphine.

-This applies to both Less-than Container Loads (LCL) as well as Full Container Loads (FCL).
+This applies to Less-than Container Loads (LCL) and Full Container Loads (FCL).
 Sometimes cargo without fumigation or phytosanitary certificate may be taken to the quarantine yard and subject to fumigation by the authorities at the importer’s cost.

-Fumigation is an important step in preventing the spread of exotic pests and weeds.
-Exotic pests are those that are new to a country and are often invasive species that multiply and spread rapidly if left unchecked.
-They pose danger to the local flora and fauna, often overrunning their habitat and exhausting their food supplies.
-Pests are dangerous to human beings as well, as they are often carriers of diseases.
+Fumigation is essential in preventing the spread of exotic pests and weeds.
+Exotic pests are new to a country and are often invasive species that multiply and spread rapidly if left unchecked.
+They pose a danger to the local flora and fauna, often overrunning their habitat and exhausting their food supplies.
+Pests are also dangerous to human beings as they are often carriers of diseases.

-Wooden pallets that are used in the shipping industry are a favourite breeding ground for pests.
-The wood used in making pallets provides a safe place for them to live in and lay eggs.
-The Asian gypsy moth, the Asian lady beetle, etc. are examples of pests that thrive on wooden material such as pallets.
+Wooden pallets used in shipping are a favourite breeding ground for pests.
+The wood used in making pallets provides a safe place for them to live and lay eggs.
+The Asian gipsy moth, the Asian lady beetle, etc., are examples of pests that thrive on wooden materials such as pallets.

 Methods of Fumigation

-The two main methods of fumigation are the Full container load (FCL) method and the Less-than container load (LCL) method.
+The two main fumigation methods are the Full container load (FCL) method and the Less-than container load (LCL) method.

-Later, the container is opened and ventilated prior to closing and sealing for dispatch.
-This method applies to fumigation of empty containers as well as when it is fully laden.
+Later, the container is opened and ventilated before closing and sealing for dispatch.
+This method applies to the fumigation of empty containers and when it is fully laden.

-The cargo is then kept in the open to be completely rid of the fumes and for dissipation of the odour before it is taken for dispatch.
+The cargo is then kept in the open to eliminate the fumes completely and for dissipation of the odour before it is taken for dispatch.

 Ventilation post-fumigation is critical to disperse the fumigants.